The Illustrated Shambleau

 Story by Catherine L. Moore

-This first ever English-language edition of The Illustrated Shambleau is presented here as the first in a series of books put out jointly by Black Coat Press and Hexagon Comics to celebrate the 60th anniversary of Forest’s most famous creation, Barbarella.
+This first ever English-language edition of The Illustrated Shambleau is presented here as the first in a series of books released jointly by Black Coat Press and Hexagon Comics to celebrate the 60th anniversary of Forest’s most famous creation, Barbarella.

 7x10 squarebound trade paperback, 40 p. color